sillybytes/sillybytes/posts/legacy/2016/03/why-i-dislike-ides.md

   script?
 Too bad, this codebase was created with the *XYZ* IDE, so using *it* is the only way to make it work.
-This also applies to the redistribution of software as *"IDE projects"*, making it cumbersome if not useless when you're not using the exact same IDE or using an IDE at all.
+This also applies to the redistribution of software as *"IDE projects"*, making it cumbersome if not useless when you're not using the same IDE or using an IDE at all.

 - The programmer should be able to work without and IDE.
 This doesn't necessarily mean that you should not use one, but if you *could not* possibly